Reboare/backup/os-agnostic/erlang.md

 If, for example, we were to take control of a single node within a cluster, not only do we have arbitrary command execution over it, but we would also be able to infect any new nodes which join the cluster automatically.

-I've tested this out using three docker containers.
+I've tested this out using three docker containers:

 **bar@bar**